Editing QueueMetrics settings

 The system Parameters can be filtered by value, by the parameter description or by the actual parameter name.
 When searching for a parameter, QueueMetrics will filter out all the non-matching parametrs, displaying only the ones relevant to the research.

 The various settings are organized in a hierarchical fashion, with all the keys divided in categories and features.
 Categories are the most comprehensive groupings, they are written in bold and represent the different aspects of your QueueMetrics system.
-Each category is then divided in Features resembling the different functionalities that belong to a particular category
+Each category is then divided in Features resembling the different functionalities that belong to a particular category.

-at the bottom of this hierarchy, we find the actual parameter keys and their linked current values.
+At the bottom of this hierarchy, we find the actual parameter keys and their linked current values.

 There are three different types of Parameters: